aaronparker/aaronparker.github.io/_posts/2011-09-25-reducing-the-size-of-app-v-packages.md

 tags:
   - App-V
 ---
-If you&#8217;re looking to reduce the size of your App-V packages, you can compress them when saving them in the Sequencer; however if that content in the package doesn&#8217;t actually compress that well, you may not save as much space as you might expect.
+If you're looking to reduce the size of your App-V packages, you can compress them when saving them in the Sequencer; however if that content in the package doesn't actually compress that well, you may not save as much space as you might expect.
 Here a quick win to reduce the size of your packages.

-In this post I&#8217;m using Office Professional 2010 as an example, where I&#8217;ve reduce the size of the package from potentially 2.8GB (uncompressed) to 606Mb (compressed).
+In this post I'm using Office Professional 2010 as an example, where I've reduce the size of the package from potentially 2.8GB (uncompressed) to 606Mb (compressed).
 This screenshot shows a default install left uncompressed:

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="Package-Uncompressed" src="http://stealthpuppy.com/wp-content/uploads/2011/09/Package-Uncompressed_thumb.png" alt="Package-Uncompressed" width="377" height="281" border="0" />](http://stealthpuppy.com/wp-content/uploads/2011/09/Package-Uncompressed.png)

 The default Office installation caches a copy of the Office installation files in the _C:\Windows\Installer_ and the _[MSOCache](http://support.microsoft.com/kb/825933)_ folders.
 These folders are generally required when installing Office so that repair operations can take place and features can be added post-installation.
-However when [virtualizing Office](http://support.microsoft.com/kb/983462), we won&#8217;t want either of those actions taking place – we want consistency and predictability.
-So when capturing Office with the Sequencer, we configure setup and run applications to ensure they don&#8217;t occur.
+However when [virtualizing Office](http://support.microsoft.com/kb/983462), we won't want either of those actions taking place – we want consistency and predictability.
+So when capturing Office with the Sequencer, we configure setup and run applications to ensure they don't occur.

 This then leaves us with a large amount of data in the package that will never be used at execution time, but will most likely still be streamed to each client – waste of disk space and bandwidth.
 Only when it comes time to update the package do we need those folders.